FREQUENTLY ASKED QUESTIONS

 Sessions are taught by professors of leading MBA programs, serial entrepreneurs and thought leaders in the startup community.
 TiE ScaleUp Faculty vary each year due to availability and travel but we do our best to ensure quality of the sessions with the changes.
 TiE ScaleUp Faculty for the upcoming cohort are announced at the start of the program.

-Do you provide refreshments during the sessions?
+Do you provide refreshments during the in-person sessions?

 We provide snacks and heavy appetizers along with beverages during the sessions.
 If you have any allergies or restricitons, just let the program manager know.
 Some beer and a few bottles of wine also tend to make an appearance!